kestra-io/docs/content/docs/15.how-to-guides/google-spreadsheets.md

 ![enable_google_sheets_api](/docs/how-to-guides/google-spreadsheets/enable_google_sheets_api.png)

-With this, we are all set to access the Google Spreadsheet from Kestra flow.
+With this, we are all set to access the Google Sheet from Kestra flow.
 Here is how the Kestra flow would look like:

 ```yaml
 id: gsheet